 32 Does the government or relevant port authority typically give any commitments in relation to access to the hinterland?
 To what extent does it require the operator to finance development of access routes or interconnections?

 The general practice is for operators to finance and develop access routes and interconnections.
 According to the Ministry of Development's five-year development plan for 2014-2020, one of the goals of the Turkish government is to realise hinterland connections from existing ports by road and rail.
-Similarly, the 11th development plan for 2019-2023 makes specific commitments regarding railway projects near strategic ports to ease access to these ports' hinterlands.
+Similarly, the 11th development plan for 2019-2023 makes specific commitments regarding rail projects near strategic ports to ease access to these ports' hinterlands.
+Construction for a 4,000km-long railroad has started and is ongoing.
 As such, we expect to see a continued increase in hinterland connection projects.